Datura-ai/compute-subnet/neurons/miners/README.md

 Executors are machines running on GPUs that you can add to your central miner.
 The more executors (GPUs) you have, the greater your compensation will be.
 Here's how to add them:

 1. Ensure the executor machine is set up and running Docker.
 For more information, follow the [executor README.md here](../executor/README.md)
+2. Register to the subnet before adding the executor to the miner.
-2. Use the following command to add an executor to the central miner:
+3. Use the following command to add an executor to the central miner:

     ```bash
-    docker exec <container-id or name> python /root/app/src/cli.py add-executor --address <executor-ip-address> --port <executor-port> --validator <validator-hotkey>
+    docker exec <container-id or name> python /root/app/src/cli.py add-executor --address <your-executor-ip-address> --port <your-executor-port> --validator <validator-hotkey-selected-from-list>
     ```

     - `<executor-ip-address>`: The IP address of the executor machine.